 The cornerstone of a company with a foundational platform technology is its intellectual property.
-We have pursued an active intellectual property strategy and has been granted twelve patents.
+We have pursued an active intellectual property strategy and have been granted 12 patents.
 We currently have 20 patents pending.
-We possesses all right, title and interest to the issued patents.
+We possess all right, title and interest to the issued patents.
 Ten of the pending patents are licensed exclusively to us in perpetuity by our strategic partner, Allied Inventors.